hanscappelle/android-archtitecture-evolution/README.md

 Two concepts that are perfectly suited for the current reactive and declarative programming and easily achieved with Kotlin and Compose.

-In this MVI patter the Model represents the state of the application using immutable data class and the absence of any business logic.
-This is where I need to clarify that this Model is the same Model from the MVC, MVP or MVVM pattern.
+In this MVI pattern the Model represents the state of the application using immutable data classes and the absence of any business logic.
+This is where I need to clarify that this Model is not the same Model from the MVC, MVP or MVVM pattern.
 Instead it's just a UI state data class.

-The View is still the View but not it observes the state changes and renders these to the screen.
+The View is still the View but now it observes the state changes and renders these to the screen.
 Again no business logic here.

-The Intent are all the UI events, many of which are triggered by user interactions, and are handled by the ViewModel, possibly resulting in more UI State changes.
+The Intent are all the UI events, many of which are triggered by user interactions, and are handled by the ViewModel.
+Possibly resulting in more UI State changes.

-This represents the following uni directional flow: `View > Intent > ViewModel > State > View`.
+This represents the following uni directional data flow: `View > Intent > ViewModel > State > View`.

 Something that can be implemented using a StateFlow.
 Making LiveData (and data binding) obsolete.